zuozhenggh/learning-library/developer-library/apex/rest-data-source/2-rest-enabling/2-rest-enabling.md

 Estimated Time: 10 minutes

 ### Background Information
 In this lab you will be creating the EMP and DEPT tables, REST enabling them, and then building an application all in the same schema.
-Normally, you would REST enable database objects in a remote database schema, and then utilize those REST endpoints to define Web Source modules in an application, where APEX is installed, within the local database, as outlined below.
+Normally, you would REST enable database objects in a remote database schema, and then utilize those REST endpoints to define REST Data Sources in an application, where APEX is installed, within the local database, as outlined below.

 ![](images/rest-arch.png " ")

-Once the Web Source module is defined in an APEX application, rather than calling a local database object, the APEX Engine calls the REST endpoint, to retrieve the data from the remote database.
+Once the REST Data Source is defined in an APEX application, rather than calling a local database object, the APEX Engine calls the REST endpoint, to retrieve the data from the remote database.
 If the PUT, POST, and DELETE handlers have also been defined, then APEX applications can also perform updates, inserts, and deletes on the remote database objects.

 ## **STEP 1** – Creating the Sample Tables
 This lab utilizes the common EMP and DEPT tables.
 These can easily be installed using Sample Datasets.